pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 A template can be hosted in a public or private GitHub repository, and its only requirement is that it must contain a valid `Pulumi.yaml` at the root or within a subdirectory of the repository.
 A single repository can provide multiple templates from various subdirectories.

 The `Pulumi.yaml` file can optionally contain a `template` section, which typically includes a `config` section for specifying required config values for the project.
 Each config value can have a `description` and a `default` value.
-Config values can be marked as [`secret`](/docs/concepts/secrets), which ensures values in templated project will be stored with secure encryption.
+Config values can be marked as [`secret`](/docs/concepts/secrets), which ensures values in templated projects will be stored with secure encryption.

 ```yaml
 name: my-aws-project